 Well, turns out it is one thing to be in the know… and another to be in the reality.

 Trying to parent the effects of these early hurts is something else.
 And it isn’t just parents of adopted children that see aggression coming from their children.
-Any child that has stuffed down feelings about experiences they find fearful can turn to aggression as an outlet.
-And many of us find that aggressive behaviour difficult to handle calmly.
+Any child that has stuffed down feelings left over from experiences that were frightening or overwhelming can react to moments of stress with aggressive behavior.
+And many of us find that aggressive behavior difficult to handle calmly.

 3 Understandings That Helped Me Respond More Calmly to my Child’s Aggressive Behavior